ni/nimble/packages/nimble-components/src/utilities/unit-format/README.md

 ### UnitFormat

 There are multiple `UnitFormat`s that represent different configurations for formatting numbers.
-These represent wrappers around `Intl.NumberFormat` with opionated configurations.
+These represent wrappers around `Intl.NumberFormat` with opinionated configurations.

 For example, the `DefaultUnitFormat` will represent "very large" and "very small" numbers with an exponential notation and numbers between those ranges as decimal.
 The different `UnitFormat`s take an optional `unitScale` that provides units and automatic conversions of numbers for that unit scale.

 ### UnitScale

+There are two main types of `UnitScale`s:
+- the unit scales that extend `UnitScale` directly which are generally a unit scale where each individual unit can be translated by [`Intl.NumberFormat`](https://tc39.es/ecma402/#table-sanctioned-single-unit-identifiers).
+- unit scales extending the helper class `ManuallyTranslatedUnitScale` where each unit is given manually translated strings for the set of supported languages via `UnitTranslatation` and `UnitPrefix` string collection objects.

 A `UnitScale` represents a collection of `ScaledUnits` where a scale factor is used to define each scaled unit.
 Each `UnitScale` must have a "base" `ScaledUnit` with scale factor 1.
 For example, a byte `UnitScale` may contain: